-- 3. Where microbats are recorded, replacement roosting habitat in the form of microbat specific nest boxes must be installed at a 1:4 ratio prior to demolition and/or vegetation removal.
+- 3. Where microbats are recorded, replacement roosting habitat in the form of microbat specific nest boxes must be installed prior to demolition and/or vegetation removal in consultation with the Project Ecologist.
 Microbat nest boxes will be installed within the Duck Creek 'no-go zone'. - 4.
 Following installation of nest boxes, staged microbat exclusion and relocation from occupied habitat will be carried out.
 Stage microbat exclusion and relocation will be carried out by a suitably qualified ecologist.
-Once all microbats have flown or have been removed from the roost as confirmed by an ecologist, microbat exclusion measures such as timber, expanding foam, or plastic will be used to prevent re-entry.
+Once all microbats have flown or have been removed from the

+REVISION NO: H ISSUE DATE: 14/01/2024 PAGE 63 OF 118 roost as confirmed by an ecologist, microbat exclusion measures such as timber, expanding foam, or plastic will be used to prevent re-entry.
 Microbat exclusion and removal must be carried out from May to September inclusive, outside of known breeding timeframes (October to mid-April).